Offering Hope for Kidney Patients Looking for Answers

 - Waiting for a deceased donor transplant

 The success of desensitization depends on the amount and strength of antibodies.
 Some patients with very high levels of antibodies may not be successful candidates for desensitization.
-For these patients, our program offers the opportunity of joining our Kidney Paired Donation Program (KPD).
+For all patients, our program offers the opportunity of joining our Kidney Paired Donation Program (KPD).